apache/mxnet/python/mxnet/onnx/README.md

         Onnx file path

 #### Model with Multiple Input
-When the model has multiple input, all the input shapes and dtypes must be provided with `in_shapes` and `in_dtypes`.
+When the model has multiple inputs, all the input shapes and dtypes must be provided with `in_shapes` and `in_dtypes`.
 Note that the shape/dtype in `in_shapes`/`in_dtypes` must follow the same order as in the MXNet model symbol file.
 If `in_dtypes` is provided as a single data type, then that type will be applied to all input nodes.

 #### Dynamic Shape Input
 We can set `dynamic=True` to turn on support for dynamic input shapes.
 Note that even with dynamic shapes, a set of static input shapes still need to be specified in `in_shapes`; on top of that, we'll also need to specify which dimensions of the input shapes are dynamic in `dynamic_input_shapes`.
 We can simply set the dynamic dimensions as `None`, e.g. `(1, 3, None, None)`, or use strings in place of the `None`'s for better understandability in the exported onnx graph, e.g. `(1, 3, 'Height', 'Width')`